-If the bird has diarrhoea but is otherwise fine and is eating and drinking normally then there is no need to panic and below there are a number of things you can do to help you bird:
+If the bird has diarrhoea but is otherwise fine and is eating and drinking normally then there is no need to panic and below there are a number of things you can do to help your bird:

 - The most important thing to do with birds with diarrhoea is to keep them hydrated.

-- After Biostop give the bird a dose of Beryl’s Friendly Bacteria to help repopulate the gut with friendly bacteria and to displace the harmful bacteria.
+- After Biostop, give the bird a dose of Beryl’s Friendly Bacteria to help repopulate the gut with friendly bacteria and to displace the harmful bacteria.

 - Always ensure that your birds have fresh clean drinking water.

-- Always ensure your birds have fresh feed which should ideally be a commercial mash or pellet.
+- Always ensure your birds have some fresh feed which should ideally be a commercial mash or pellet.

 - Cut down on treats as when given in excess these can encourage the growth of harmful bacteria in the gut.

 - Always ensure that any wet bedding is removed and that it is replaced with fresh clean dry bedding.
-This will keep your birds comfortable and will stop the bedding becoming contaminated which could be a potential source of infection for your other birds.
+This will keep your birds comfortable and will stop the bedding from becoming contaminated which could be a potential source of infection for your other birds.